 How do you manage your disability at work?

 I have adopted a confident approach.
 I make sure that I ask for the materials to be provided in an accessible format.
 I welcome any questions or request for explanation and never get offended if I get asked about my visual impairment or my working style.
 It is us who should familiarise others with our needs rather than waiting for them to learn.

 What is your organisation’s approach to disability; how has your employer helped you to do well in your workplace?

-Everyone at CC has been very supportive.
+Everyone at Clifford Chance has been very supportive.
 Since the commencement of my training contract on 2 February 2015, I have been provided with all the reasonable adjustments that I need to complete my work effectively (assistive software, mobility training, documents in an accessible format, etc).

 We have recently set up a group for disabled people.
 The group aims to attract more disabled employees and to raise awareness between staff about others’ needs.

 Tell us about a personal strength or a valuable plus which you have developed, as a result of your disability.
 How has it helped you in your career?

 As a result of the encouragement of some partners in my department, I learned to be open about my visual impairment, especially if some adjustments needed to be made.
 This has helped me to complete tasks efficiently and effectively.
 Staying silent will never help, as people are not mind readers!